Choosing this track gives you the opportunity to begin coursework and experiences needed to become a Certified Child Life Specialist

 One step in child life certification involves completing a child life internship at a hospital.
 Child life internships are awarded through a competitive application process.
 To be competitive for internships, students need to document substantial hours working directly with children.
 These experiences are divided into 3 categories:

 All hospitals require substantial experience with children prior to internship.
 When applying for child life internships at ACLP-accredited hospitals, students must have a minimum of 100 hours with well children and 100 hours with children in stressful situations.
 Even if you are applying to a hospital that is not ACLP-accredited, having substantial experience with children in these categories is essential.
 Keep in mind that just being a nanny or babysitter is not usually enough to make you competitive, even with many hours of experience.
 The most competitive applicants tend to have a wide range of experience with children of different ages in all three categories.
 If you are planning a child life career, getting as much experience with children in different settings as you can (as a volunteer, paid staff member, or for course credit) will serve you well.

 Beginning in 2022, all new CCLSs will be required to have a Master's degree in Child Life, or a Master's degree with a concentration in Child Life.
 Graduate study will prepare aspiring CCLSs for leadership positions within hospitals and will provide additional opportunities for child life coursework and clinical experiences.
-HDFS offers a M.S. degree with Child Life Emphasis.
+HDFS offers a M.S. degree in Child Life.
 Many other colleges and universities also offer child life degrees.
 The ACLP maintains a list of institutions offering child life coursework or degree programs, with links to learn more about the programs.
 Some institutions offer only undergraduate coursework; others offer graduate-level programs.
 Be sure to review the specifics of any program before applying.